-Even more anxiety-provoking is the fact that not carefully considering the best fit can cost exponentially.
-Poor decision-making can incur the cost of both precious time and money.
-Consider that fact that, “Nationally, only 39 percent of students graduate from college in four years and 59 percent graduate in six years,” according to Sara Zessar, an independent “college advisor.
+Even more anxiety-provoking is the fact that not carefully considering the best fit can cost an exponential amount.
+Poor decision-making can cost both precious time and money.
+Consider that fact that, “Nationally, only 39 percent of students graduate from college in four years and 59 percent graduate in six years,” according to Sara Zessar, an independent college advisor.
 She further explains that a whopping “one-third of all college students transfer to a different college, often losing credits, time and money.”

-A college counselor or consultant (known by many other titles ranging from academic advisor to individual college consultant, private college counselor among other similar titles) works with a student and his or her family to essentially find the most appropriate match or fit between an academic institution and the student.
-These independent education counselors (often called IECs) provide guidance that can include help organize and plan everything from high school course choices to the entire college preparation process to helping navigate financial aid-related needs and choices.
-With expertise extensive skills and networking capabilities, a college counselor can break down the process into less intimidating steps and help ease the stress of this process for any given family.
+A college counselor or consultant (known by many other titles ranging from academic advisor to individual college consultant, private college counselor and other similar titles) works with a student and his or her family to essentially find the most appropriate match or fit between an academic institution and the student.
+These independent education counselors (often called IECs) provide guidance that can include helping organize and plan everything from high school course choices to the entire college preparation process to helping navigate financial-aid-related needs and choices.
+With expertise, extensive skills and networking capabilities, a college counselor can break down the process into less intimidating steps and help ease the stress of this process for any given family.

 So essentially the cost of not planning adequately due to a lack of individualized attention could be greater in the long run.
 Pricing for private college counselors varies greatly, with the average hourly cost of a private college consultant at approximately $200/hour.
 Cost is generally structured either hourly or arranged as a package deal.
 Some packages can cost upward of $6,000.